Brush fire erupts east of 405 Freeway in Bel Air

+BEL AIR, LOS ANGELES (KABC) -- Los Angeles firefighters are battling a brush fire in Bel Air early Wednesday morning.

-The fire was in the 1300 block of North Sepulveda Boulevard, east of the 405 Freeway near Getty Center Drive and was burning with "unknown structure threat," according to the Los Angeles Fire Department.
+The fire was reported at about 12:15 a.m. in the 1300 block of North Sepulveda Boulevard, east of the 405 Freeway near Getty Center Drive and was burning with "unknown structure threat," according to the Los Angeles Fire Department.

-The size of the fire was not immediately known and evacuations have not been ordered at the moment.
+The size of the fire was not immediately known and evacuations have not been reported at the moment.

 Video taken off the 405 Freeway shows plumes of smoke billowing into the air and raging flames on hills.